TemApex/payday2-vtc/README.md

 Various Text Changes, now with way more changes and a lot less text!

 The assets .zip is purely optional.
-It hides the checkbox on the ready screen, because this mod adds its own checkbox using strings.
+It hides the checkbox on the ready screen, because this mod adds its own checkbox using strings (may unintentionally hide other checkboxes throughout the game).

 **Fixable Issues:**
 - Heist specific "You require X item" strings are unchanged.
 These are low priority.